Separation Resources

 - Click here to locate the Workforce Center closest to you

-- The Larimer Economic & Workforce Development is the closest Workforce Center to CSU, in Fort Collins
+- The Larimer Economic & Workforce Development (LCEWD) is the closest Workforce Center to CSU, in Fort Collins

 - The CSU Career Center.
 The CSU Career Center offers many free resources which are accessible online including: